PickYourOwn.org

 • Jar grabber (to pick up the hot jars)

-• 1 Water Bath Canner (a huge pot with a lifting rack to sterilize the jars of peaches after filling (about $30 to $35 at mall kitchen stores and local "big box" stores, but it's usually cheaper online from our affiliates) You CAN use a large pot instead, but the canners are deeper, and have a rack top make lifting the jars out easier.
+• 1 water bath canner (a huge pot with a lifting rack to sanitize the jars of peaches after filling (about $30 to $35 at mall kitchen stores and local "big box" stores, but it's usually cheaper online from our affiliates) You CAN use a large pot instead, but the canners are deeper, and have a rack top make lifting the jars out easier.
 If you plan on canning every year, they're worth the investment.

 Step 1 - Selecting the peaches